Park Güell – Barcelona with Kids | Travel Spain

 Salamander used the style of trencadis, your little explorer can see many colorful pieces of chopped ceramic cemented together.

-These arcades, along with others, were designed to connect the houses within the residential community that was ultimately never built.
+The Laundry room portico; These arcades, along with others, were designed to connect the houses within the residential community that was ultimately never built.

 In Park Güell, you can find several large organic looking columns made from stone, as well as a walkway supported by twisting rock pillars that seem to be growing out of the ground like tree trunks or in a curvy spiral shape, these are somewhat make you feel natural.